How to calculate a property’s current market value

 • Market conditions (supply and demand).

-Websites like Zillow, Us Title Records, Redfin, and Realtor.com offer automated valuation models (AVMs) that estimate property value based on public data (sales history, tax assessments, etc.).
-However, these are rough estimates and should be cross-checked with other methods.
+Websites like Zillow, US Title Records, Redfin, and Realtor.com offer automated valuation models (AVMs) that estimate property value based on public data (sales history, tax assessments, etc.).
+According to research by the Federal Reserve, these digital valuation tools have become increasingly accurate but still have limitations.
+These are rough estimates and should be cross-checked with other methods.

 You can calculate the property’s market value by looking at the average price per square foot in the area.
 To do this: